tc-lang/trenchcoat/writeups/bound-method.md

 - If the input expression is just the variable being substituted, then:
-  - if the expression is being *minimized* and the bound is a lower bound, the bound replaces the variable direcrly;
+  - if the expression is being *minimized* and the bound is a lower bound, the bound replaces the variable directly;
-  - if the expression is being *maximized* and the bound is an upper bound, the bound replaces the variable direcly;
+  - if the expression is being *maximized* and the bound is an upper bound, the bound replaces the variable directly;
   - else the variable is left as was.
 - If the input expression is another variable, it is left as was;
-- if the expression is a Neg or a Recip, then the bound is the opposite substituter applied to the inner expression, wrapped in Neg or Recip - for example a lower bound of `-x` is `-(upper bound on x`;
+- if the expression is a Neg or a Recip, then the bound is the opposite substituter applied to the inner expression, wrapped in Neg or Recip - for example a lower bound of `-x` is `-(upper bound on x)`;
 - if the expression is a Sum, the terms of the sum are replaced by the substituter applied individually to each term - for example a lower bound of `a + b` is `(lower bound of a) + (lower bound of b)`;
 - if the expression is a Prod, then the general process isn't trivial.
-For now, we just bound scaler multiples of a single non-literal expression that we can substitute in to.
+For now, we just bound scalar multiples of a single non-literal expression that we can substitute into.
 This case is
   simple: `a*b*c*(expr)` can be replaced with `a*b*c*(subbed expr)` if `a`, `b` and `c` are all literals.
 This works for all linear cases, which is the current focus.
   There are simple methods to handle more cases although cases that require them don't seem to